wangmengyu/Popcorn/README.md

 # What this site has:

 - Includes ALL exploits!
-- Hosted 98% on GitHub
+- Hosted 100% on GitHub
-- Has to redirect to sirbeethoven.comlu.com/popcorn/index.html for 5.5.1 PHP exploits

 # To set up your own server:
 **If you want to host PHP and MP4 Exploits:**